 In addition, Trentlyon also published the Battery News, which was launched by the Battery Park City Authority in 1987, and which Trentlyon redubbed Downtown Express in 1990.
 The paper ran into financial difficulties in 1993 and stopped publishing, and Trentlyon sold it to Tom Butson, a former New York Times editor.

 Robert S. Trentlyon was born in New Haven, Connecticut, on April 23, 1929.
-His father was a lawyer and his mother was an activist and violinist who attended the Yale conservatory.
-Trentlyon’s grandmother was a suffragette and his own activism was apparent from an early age.
+His father was a lawyer and his mother was an activist, suffragette and violinist who attended the Yale conservatory.
+Trentlyon’s own activism was apparent from an early age.

 “He tried to start a union in a meat factory as a teenager,” his daughter recalled.